Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Introduction

+In this paper, we will show how to employ the exponential integrators method to compute one time step on $128\times 128\times 128$ stencil points within 10 seconds on a laptop (two orders of magnitude faster than alternative state-of-the-art finite difference or finite element methods).

-In this work, we present a computational tool to perform ultra-fast simulations of three dimensional progression of glioblastoma brain tumor models.
-We consider the Fisher-Kolmogorov diffusion-reaction equation with logistic growth \cite{https://doi.org/10.1046/j.1365-2184.2000.00177.x} describing the evolution of glioblastoma tumor in a non-homogenous environment of the human head.
-Our simulations employs the MRI scan data consisting of 29 bitmaps, with pixel's intensity varying from 0 to 255.
-We introduce materials such as skull, skin, white matter, gray matter, and air, based on the pixels intensity.
+We present a computational tool to perform ultra-fast simulations of two and three-dimensional progression of glioblastoma brain tumor models.
+We consider the Fisher-Kolmogorov diffusion-reaction equation with logistic growth \cite{Logistic} describing the evolution of glioblastoma tumor in a non-homogenous environment of the human head.
+Our simulations employ the MRI scan data consisting of 29 bitmaps, with pixel intensity varying from 0 to 255.
+Based on the pixel intensity from the bitmaps, we decide what kind of material data we have there.
+We introduce skull, skin, white matter, gray matter, and air based on the predefined thresholds of the pixel intensities.